waifuvault/waifuVault-node-api/readme.md

 import Waifuvault from "waifuvault-node-api";
 ```

+Each function takes a optional `signal` from an abort controller as the last argument,
+you may use this to abort the requests

 ### Upload File<a id="upload-file"></a>

 To Upload a file, use the `uploadFile` function.
 This function takes the following options as an object: